Euphredes/Euphredes/README.txt

 New England.
 This is a traitor's title.
 Mr. Washington and Company tell me
 England is too incompetent.
-I call for a Fleet: for an American Epic: sail the roads of business, as all concrete roads are meant for people of business: to move an idea with at least two legs.
+I motion for a Fleet: reader, second this motion: for an American Epic: sail the roads of business, as all concrete roads are meant for people of business: to move an idea with at least two legs.

            Sail